Microrasbora kubotai - Tropical Fish for Sale UK

 A thoughtful leopard bushfish aquarium setup should include driftwood, branchwork, caves, and robust planting around the edges and rear.
 Yes, you can keep a leopard bushfish in planted tank conditions, and in fact many specimens do better in them.
 Use hardy species such as Anubias, Java fern, Bolbitis, and floating plants to soften the light.
 Dense cover lets the fish stalk naturally and reduces stress when lights first come on.

-If you want companion labyrinth fish with a similar visual presence, consider species such as the X Silver Platinum Three-Spot Gourami, X Silver Three-Spot Gourami, or the larger Gold Giant Gourami for separate suitably sized aquariums.
-For smaller planted displays, the Dwarf Gourami and X Cobalt Dwarf Gourami offer a very different scale and temperament.
+If you want companion labyrinth fish with a similar visual presence, consider species such as the Silver Platinum Three-Spot Gourami, Silver Three-Spot Gourami, or the larger Gold Giant Gourami for separate suitably sized aquariums.
+For smaller planted displays, the Dwarf Gourami and Cobalt Dwarf Gourami offer a very different scale and temperament.

 Moderate lighting works best.
 Bright, intense light can make this species hide for much of the day.
 Floating plants or shaded wood structures create a more natural effect.
 Keep lighting on for around 7-9 hours daily, and always leave a calm air gap above the water because labyrinth fish need access to the surface.